yellowmessenger/documentation/docs/updates/overview.md

 ### Improved customization with HCF

-You can now can define four levels of HCF, though the option to mark them as **Required for ticket creation** is not applicable.
+You can now define four levels of HCF, though the option to mark them as **Required for ticket creation** is not applicable.
 Additionally, these fields cannot be retrieved from the **Raise ticket** node, preventing you from designating them as read-only.
 When marked as **Required for transfer/close**, all levels of HCFs become mandatory on the ticket.